 Skip to content

-Use Vite in Phoneix project
+Use Vite in Phoenix project

 Published: at 09:30 AM

-As of now (v1.7) new projects created in Phonenix framework by default use two packages (esbuild and tailwind).
+As of now (v1.7) new projects created in Phoennix framework by default use two packages (esbuild and tailwind).
 They are essentially wrappers that take care of installing npm packages (esbuild and tailwind) and running respective scripts.
 This works great and you don’t have to think much about Javascript setup, and if you need, there are some configurations available.

 But you might need to use a different bundling system, different UI framework or just have more access to the configurations of the currently used libraries.
 Or you just might want to take more control over things!
 Here I’ll explain how to do that :)